Corey Lynch: Personal

 Corey Lynch is married to Jane "Cissie" Graham Lynch, daughter of evangelist Franklin Graham and a grandchild of evangelist Billy Graham and 2007 Queen of the Shenandoah Apple Blossom Festival.
 He told reporters he thinks the Bengals, which has seen many players in legal trouble off the field, drafted him because of his character as well as for his playing skills.
 Corey is also an avid fisherman and enjoys much of his spare time fishing in his home town in Florida.

 On June 21, 2009, while driving on a Kentucky interstate, Lynch saw a car go off the road and down an embankment.
 He stopped, ran down to the car, and freed an injured woman's neck.
 It was written that he saved her life.

 Corey is known on the Buccaneers by the nickname "HBO", a reference to his appearance on HBO's Hard Knocks television series.

-Corey resides in Fort Myers, FL with his wife, Cissie and daughter, Maragaret.
+Corey resides in Boone, NC with his wife, Cissie and children Margaret, Austin and Georgia.

 Corey's brother, Colton, was a defensive back on the Harvard Crimson football team having graduated in 2014.